 Over the past 20+ years, H2R has been able to assist some amazing companies.
 Some large.
 Some small.
 Some national.
 Some local.
-Our expertise means that we’ve had the opportunity to help many organizations with issues over the years.
-And we’ve found that no one solution can fix every problem.
-However, there are a few clients that stand out in our minds that have truly used research to make changes for the betterment of their organizations.
+Our expertise means that we’ve had the opportunity to help many organizations over the years.
+There are a few clients that stand out in our minds that have truly used research to make changes for the betterment of their organizations.

 Newport Beach & Company